 CALIFORNIA CYANOBACTERIA AND HARMFUL ALGAL BLOOM NETWORK (CCHAB NETWORK) CHARTER

-ADOPTED ON 9/29/16
+ADOPTED ON 9/29/16, DRAFT EDITS FOR CONSIDERATION, JULY 2019

 The mission of the CCHAB Network is to work towards the development and maintenance of a comprehensive, coordinated program to identify and address the causes and impacts of cyanobacteria and harmful algal blooms (HABs) in California.

 Cyanobacteria are present in most freshwater and marine ecosystems, and perform many roles that are vital to the health of these ecosystems.
 Excessive growth of cyanobacteria can threaten drinking water systems and lead to HABs that cause water quality issues such as impairment of beneficial uses of waterbodies, reduced aesthetics, low dissolved oxygen concentrations, and taste and odor problems in drinking water.
-However, the production of toxins (called cyanotoxins), which have been known to cause illness and mortality in humans, domesticpets, wildlife and livestock, is the most concerning.
+However, the production of toxins (called cyanotoxins), which have been known to cause illness and mortality in humans, domestic pets, wildlife and livestock, is the most concerning.

 The CCHAB Network, formerly the Statewide Blue-Green Algae Working Group, was established in 2006 in response to record-setting toxin producing blooms in the Klamath River reservoirs.
+As with Klamath River reservoirs, management of waterbodies in California varies, and the response to HABs varied as well.

-Since its establishment, the CCHAB Network has developed guidance for responding toHABs, including action levels for cyanotoxins; held trainings on HAB identification and sampling; and funded a number of grant projects.
+Since its establishment, the CCHAB Network has developed guidance for responding to HABs, including action levels for cyanotoxins; held trainings on HAB identification and sampling; and funded a number of grant projects.
 These efforts demonstrated a need for the development of a long-term vision and strategic plan for identifying and managing HABs in California.
 Four key goals were identified – prioritization of management questions, synthesis of existing data, identification of data gaps, and the development of communication tools.

 Develop a unified multi-entity program to identify and address HABs in California’s freshwater ecosystems.